 If your vehicle is still drivable after a car accident, you can typically take it to a repair shop that you choose.

 If not, you may need to call for roadside assistance to get your vehicle towed.
-Most insurance policies don’t cover towing fees.
+Most insurance policies don’t cover towing fees after a collision.
 But if you have additional roadside assistance protection through your provider, insurance could waive the fee.

 How long does it take for help to get here?